ericmaniraguha/dev-ops/README.md

   my-network:
     driver: bridge
 ```
-Here the notice is that it brings back the data persister.
+Here the notice is that it brings back the persister data.